cs423-uiuc/cs423-uiuc.github.io/fall24/mps/MP0.md

 - **UTM**:

-  UTM is an VM hypervisor available for free on the AppStore or its GitHub repository (https://github.com/utmapp/UTM).
+  UTM is an VM hypervisor available for free on HomeBrew or its GitHub repository (https://github.com/utmapp/UTM).

   _**Note**: While creating a new VM in UTM, avoid selecting the "Apple